 Orientation in September is a time to get to know your classroom and staff.

 Family Connect in October is a time for you and your teacher to share information about your child’s strengths and interests and other information that is important to your child’s success in school.
 Several options to connect including in person and phone or email will be offered.

 Parent/Teacher Conferences mid-year, we will discuss your child’s intellectual, physical, social, and emotional development.

 More information will be sent home during the school year.

-Accounts that are not paid in full on the first of the month are considered past due.
-Any account not paid in full by the 15th of the month will be considered delinquent and will be subject to late fees.
+- Past Due Accounts: Accounts that are not paid after the 4th day that they are due are considered past due & will be considered delinquent and will be subject to late fees.
 If your account is delinquent, you will be given notice that you may be suspended from the preschool program.
 If suspended from the program, you will still remain responsible for the tuition and fees incurred to the date of the suspension as well as any possible future fees incurred in the collection of your account.

-Withdrawal from the program or other contractual changes requires written notification to the Early Childhood office at Woodcrest or the Community Education office 2 weeks in advance.
+- Withdrawal: Withdrawal from the program or other contractual changes requires written notification to the Early Childhood Office or the Community Education office 2 weeks in advance.
 Phone notification or lack of attendance is not acceptable notice and tuition will continue to be assessed per the contract rate until written notice is received.
 You will be held responsible for all fees through the two-week notice date.

-To reserve a Preschool slot during an extended absence or delayed start, payment must be made in full for the time requested before the event.
-If you choose not to pay the tuition, the Preschool spot will be given to the next person on the waiting list and the absentee child's name will be placed at the end of the waiting list for return to Preschool
+- Extended Absence or Delayed Start: To reserve a Preschool slot during an extended absence or delayed start, payment must be made in full for the time requested before the event.
+If you choose not to pay the tuition, the Preschool spot will be given to the next person on the waiting list and the absentee child's name will be placed at the end of the waiting list for return to Preschool.

 We believe that birthdays are special days for young children.
 As a school district, we are implementing new procedures to recognize birthdays while promoting a healthy school environment.